Colcannon. Bacon. Potatoes. Cabbage. What could an Irish lass like better (except dancing, of course)?

 Potatoes were introduced to to Europe by 16th century explorers. … Originally an Irish dish of boiled potatoes and cabbage or kale mashed together and flavoured with onion, shallots, or leeks and cream or butter…The word ‘colcannon‘ is from the Gaelic cal ceannann’ which literally means white-headed cabbage.

 Either way, I found it quite tasty.
+I know you’re gonna wanna eat this colcannon.
 When you make it, please let us know how you like it by posting a comment.